zghib/app/src/components/v-icon/v-icon.readme.md

 ## Outline
 You can render the outline variant of the Material Icon by setting the `outline` property.

+## Click events
+When you add a click event to the icon, the icon will automatically add a pointer cursor.

 ## Props
 | Name      | Description                                                       | Default        |
 |-----------|-------------------------------------------------------------------|----------------|